lindylearn/unclutter/README.md

 ## Licence

-This code is released under the [Simplified BSD License](https://choosealicense.com/licenses/bsd-2-clause/), which excludes liability for bugs.
+This code is released under the [GNU GPLv3 License](https://choosealicense.com/licenses/gpl-3.0/), which requires commercial projects that build upon it to be open-source as well.
 The project is part of the [LindyLearn](http://lindylearn.io/) suite of free tools.

 The private notes and social highlights feature uses code from the annotator subcomponent of [hypothesis/client](https://github.com/hypothesis/client) to anchor text fragments.
 See [LICENCE](https://github.com/lindylearn/annotations/blob/main/LICENCE) for the legal boilerplate.